GoogleCloudPlatform/migrate-to-containers/guides/tomcat-multi-apps-with-httpd-proxy/1-prepare/README.md

 [!]
 Source Status
 ```

-Check that you are running Migrate for Anthos and GKE version 1.11.1 or newer by running the command:
+Check that you are running Migrate to Containers version 1.11.1 or newer by running the command:
 ```
 migctl version
 ```
 and the output should look like:
 ```
 migctl version: 1.11.1
-Migrate for Anthos version: 1.11.1
+Migrate to Containers version: 1.11.1
 ```
-If you are running an older version, please refer to the [official documentation](https://cloud.google.com/migrate/anthos/docs/installing-migrate-components) in-order to install the latest version.
+If you are running an older version, please refer to the [official documentation](https://cloud.google.com/migrate/containers/docs/installing-migrate-components) in-order to install the latest version.

 ### Configure the GCE migration source you're migrating from by running the script [add_ce_source.sh](../../../scripts/add_ce_source.sh).
 The script will do the following:
 * Create a service account